We need to rebuild Malta’s reputation

-Malta’s reputation is at low ebb.
+Malta’s reputation is at a low ebb.
 The impact of the uncertainty that characterised the last few weeks is still putting our economy and jobs at risk.
 It will not be easy to bring our country’s reputation back to where it was where it was respected.
 Our reputation is not totally under our control.

 The rebuilding of a country’s reputation is not done through the presentation of a national policy that bears fruit at the local level.